frank1738/Notion/README.md

 # 📖 Notion-like App <a name="about-project"></a>

-> It's a test/challenge project, I built a simple editor like notion which has the ability to Create P, H1, H2, ... text simply by typing / then 1, then typing the text, and hitting enter.
+> This is a test/challenge project.
+I built a simple editor like notion which has the ability to Create P, H1, H2, ... text simply by typing / then 1, then typing the text, and hitting enter.
 You can also select the p, h1, h2,..., h6 option from the list of options that appears when you type

 ## 🛠 Built With <a name="built-with"></a>